 This report was produced for the purpose of supplying updated exploration information, an updated mineral resource estimate, and recommendations for further work.
+This report combines the information for the AurMac and Nitra Projects into a single property report.
 The report was written following disclosure and reporting guidance set forth in the Canadian Securities Administrations' current "Standards of Disclosure for Mineral Projects" under provisions of National Instrument 43-101, Companion Policy 43-101 CP and Form 43-101 F1.
 It is a compilation of publicly available assessment reports filed with the Yukon Mining Recorder for mineral claim tenure credit, unpublished internal company reports, and property data provided by Banyan; supplemented by publicly available government maps and scientific publications.
 The supporting documents are referenced in appropriate sections of this report.